collective/plone.recipe.sublimetext/README.rst

     Default: ''

-    If you want ignore some pep8 checklist (i.e N802), for case of muiltiple codes have to be separated by space or newline.
+    If you want ignore some pep8 checklist (i.e N802 is for pep8 naming).

 ignore-develop
     Required: No